 When you start to feel sad, you might reach for food.
 That is quite common.
 For others, it is more insidious and hard to detect.
 You might find yourself spending too much money or spending too much time on the internet or watching television.
 If you find you are trying to combat sadness with something not so healthy, make a conscious effort to do something healthy.
 Take a walk, read an uplifting book or meditate, these are all balancing activities that will clear your mind.

 We all have an inner voice of wisdom that guides us.
 Often, though, stress, self-doubt and sadness get in the way.
 We can’t hear the voice, or we misinterpret the divine wisdom given to us.
-Give yourself moments to recharge, even if you are stressed and very low on time.
-Just taking five minutes to close your eyes and tune into your inner world will transform your life..
+Give yourself moments to recharge.
+Just taking five minutes to close your eyes and tune into your inner world will transform your life.